viszlab/prototype/README.md

 |-----|------|
 | 1x  | **Screwdriver with small to large phillips bit** |
 | 1x  | **Soldering Iron preferably with Heat Set Insert tips** |

+## Recommended print settings

+To increase the strength of the pulleys and mounting plates the following printer slicing settings are recommended:

+* Layer Height: **0.24mm**
+* Infill Percentage: **50%**
+* Infill Pattern: **Gyroid**
+* Perimeters: **4**
+* Top Layers: **5**
+* Bottom Layers: **5**

+## References

+For the basics of working with servo motors this tutorial from _DroneBot Workshop_ was used:

+1. DroneBot Workshop. (n.d.).
+Servo motors with Arduino.
+Retrieved May 31, 2024, from https://dronebotworkshop.com/servo-motors-with-arduino/

+The models of the leaves are based on this seat of Montsera leaves by user _@TriTri_786325_:

+2. Printables. (n.d.).
+20 Monstera leaf coaster set [Files].
+Retrieved May 31, 2024, from https://www.printables.com/model/831698-20-monstera-leaf-coaster-set/files

+The printing parameters used for the leaves are based on these settings by user _@Posix_:

+3. Printables. (n.d.).
+Multiuse flexible fabric [Files].
+Retrieved May 31, 2024, from https://www.printables.com/model/88579-multiuse-flexible-fabric/files

 ## Project